Notice:

 • The defendant in the case was in a contractual relationship with the government during the time of the offense

 If you are facing an embezzlement crime or even an aggravated offense, the attorneys at The Law Office of John J. Fox may be able to help you.
 San Antonio Criminal Attorney John J. Fox has nearly 20 years of experience helping clients fight against charges in their criminal cases.
 He is skilled at building strong cases for his clients and fighting for their rights in court.
-Our firm also offers a free case evaluation so you can call to ask questions and discuss your specific case with us at no cost to you.
+Our firm also offers a free case evaluation, so you can call to ask que

 • Please enter your first name.